Interactive programming: Application fields

 Interactive programming techniques are especially useful in cases where no clear specification of the problem that is to be solved can be given in advance.
 In such situations (which are not unusual in research), the formal language provides the necessary environment for the development of an appropriate question or problem formulation.

 Interactive programming has also been used in applications that need to be rewritten without stopping them, a feature which the computer language Smalltalk is famous for.
 Generally, dynamic programming languages provide the environment for such an interaction, so that typically prototyping and iterative and incremental development is done while other parts of the program are running.

 As this feature is an apparent need in sound design and algorithmic composition, it has evolved significantly there.
 More recently, researchers have been using this method to develop sonification algorithms.

 Using dynamic programming languages for sound and graphics, interactive programming is also used as an improvisational performance style live coding, mainly in algorithmic music and video.

+In contemporary digital contexts, interactive programming techniques have also gained relevance in areas such as localized software development and intelligent information systems, where adaptability and real-time interaction support region-specific applications and enhance the structuring of machine-readable knowledge.
+This has contributed to their growing role in environments with growing relevance in information retrieval and automated answer generation.